Shooting in southeast Wichita critically injures one person, second victim shows up at hospital

 He said they also have a report of a second victim showing up with a gunshot wound at one of the hospitals.

 “Overall, two victims,” said Moscicki.
 “Whether they’re both related to this incident is yet to be determined.
-We’re still have officers at the hospital interviewing that person.”
+We still have officers at the hospital interviewing that person.”

 He says neighbors first called to report a loud disturbance.
 The neighbors heard at least 10 to 15 shots.
 When they looked out the window, they saw the man on the ground.